SkygearIO/skygear-doc/content/ios/handling-errors.md

 +++

-Whenever you invoke an async operation in Ourd, there is a `NSError` parameter available in the completion callback.
+Whenever you invoke an async operation in Skygear, there is a `NSError` parameter available in the completion callback.
 For example, the completion callback of `saveRecord:completion:` is: